Iancam/topojoyEnd/readme.md

 ![hero](./image1.jpg)

 The project was inspired by my sister's love of geology and the great enjoyment I got from working with a student on [this tutorial](https://tylerxhobbs.com/essays/2020/flow-fields) by Tyler Hobbes.
-I asked if perlin noise is used to model geographies, can geography be used as perlin noise?
+In the tutorial, you create flow fields with computer generated data called perlin noise.
+I asked if perlin noise is used to model geographies, why can't geographical data be used as perlin noise?

-I used [mapbox terrain-rgb](https://docs.mapbox.com/vector-tiles/reference/mapbox-terrain-v2/) to get precise height values.
+I used [geoJson](https://geojson.io/) to specify the area I wanted, a mountain area where my sister had backpacked as a kid.
+I used @mapbox/cover handled to handle the output. [mapbox terrain-rgb](https://docs.mapbox.com/vector-tiles/reference/mapbox-terrain-v2/) was used to get precise height values.
 The mapbox plan is free for the scale of requests I was making, but make sure that you cache responses from their server, or you may run up a bill.

-I used [geoJson](https://geojson.io/) to specify the area I wanted, and @mapbox/cover handled to handle the output.
+Here's an example of mapbox output.
+In my code I converted the color of each pixel to the height at that coordinate.
 ![](mbxExample.png)

 I covered a large area, so I had to stitch my images together.
-I ended up using `vips arrayjoin "1657x3158.png 1657x3159.png..." result.png --across 9` instead of `ImageMagick append`, because the later changed my pixel values.
+I ended up using `vips arrayjoin "1657x3158.png 1657x3159.png..." result.png --across 9` instead of `ImageMagick append`, because the latter changed my pixel values.

 The above code for downloading and stitching is now a little command line tool which is available [here](https://github.com/Iancam/topoJoy).